 There’s nothing wrong with being devoted to the code more than to other aspects of the project.
-Developers usually prefer to level up on their coding and tech skills rather than racing for the project manager position.
+Software developers usually prefer to level up on their coding and tech skills rather than racing for the project manager position.
 However, it doesn’t mean they can shut the door and do their job without staying in contact with the rest of the team.
 Usually, the meetings don’t require the presence of all members of the team but if one is expected to be there, they should show up.
 In other cases, they can at least make an effort to contact via skype or simply ask the team about the current state.
 Exchanging information is a crucial part of the collaboration.
 Poor communication leads to unsatisfied clients as the project won’t work without a well-coordinated team.

 Awareness of the profession

-The reason why developers often prefer to work separately is their pride that comes from thinking their work is irreplaceable.
+The reason why software developers often prefer to work separately is their pride that comes from thinking their work is irreplaceable.
 In fact, their work should be replaceable as no one wants to rewrite the code from the beginning just because the project was previously led by a different developer.
-That’s why one developer leaves the code in a way so that others may somehow change it, complete it or improve it.
+That’s why one software developer leaves the code in a way so that others may somehow change it, complete it or improve it.
 Conclusion?
-A developer doesn’t have to work for life for the same company as any other will also do the job.
+A software developer doesn’t have to work for life for the same company as any other will also do the job.

 Understanding of client’s needs